klmnden/azure-docs.tr-tr/articles/security/azure-security-disk-encryption-prerequisites-aad.md

    # Comment out the next three lines if you already have an existing key vault enabled for encryption.

    $Loc = 'MyLocation'
-   New-AzureRmKeyVault -VaultName $KeyVaultName -ResourceGroupName $rgname -Location $Loc Set-AzureRmKeyVaultAccessPolicy -VaultName $KeyVaultName -ResourceGroupName $rgname -EnabledForDiskEncryption
+   New-AzKeyVault -VaultName $KeyVaultName -ResourceGroupName $rgname -Location $Loc Set-AzKeyVaultAccessPolicy -VaultName $KeyVaultName -ResourceGroupName $rgname -EnabledForDiskEncryption

    # Create the Azure AD application and associate the certificate with it.
    # Fill in "C:\certificates\mycert.pfx", "Password", "<My Application Display Name>", "<https://MyApplicationHomePage>", and "<https://MyApplicationUri>" with your values.